 We fight to hold on to what we know, and what we think we love and need.
 This is very human and therefore very normal.
 The good news is this: humans are actually pretty darn good at adapting.
 Although it may be hard to recognize whilst in the midst of heartache, there IS light at the end of the long dark tunnel of heartbreak and hurt.

 What if we could teach ourselves to look at the situation a little differently?
 What if we open ourselves to the possibility that if we could let go just a little of both – the person we loved and our concrete ideas for our future life – we may in time find a BETTER life?

 Here are FOUR things you can do to help you let go and move forward after a breakup:

 1. Allow yourself to grieve

 The end of a relationship is a death, of sorts.
 It is the end of the life you shared with your significant other AND the conclusion of shared hopes and dreams – this is no small thing!
 And the end of this life needs to be grieved, just as any death is grieved.
 This process should not be skipped.
-It can be painful, it can be uncomfortable – it can be a downright bloody agonising nuisance at times.
+It can be painful, it can be uncomfortable – it can be a downright bloody agonizing nuisance at times.

 Make no mistake here – the temptation to simply block and numb the pain will strike!
 But for your own good, ignore this temptation.
-You will be doing yourself AND your future mental and emotional health a HUGE favour if you allow yourself the time and the energy to mourn your loss now, by allowing yourself to feel and process the emotions as they come along – however and whenever they come along.
+You will be doing yourself AND your future mental and emotional health a HUGE favor if you allow yourself the time and the energy to mourn your loss now, by allowing yourself to feel and process the emotions as they come along – however, and whenever they come along.
 When a difficult feeling arises… sit with it, feel it, breathe into it, process it.
 Then let it go.